-HCPSS provides bus transportation for all elementary and middle school students who live more than one mile from their assigned school, and for high school students who live more than one and one-half miles from their assigned school.
+HCPSS provides bus transportation for all elementary school students who live more than one mile from their assigned school.
 Transportation services are provided for certain students with disabilities depending upon their special needs and school assignment.

 Students are expected to be at their bus stop five minutes before the scheduled pick-up time, to exercise safe behavior on school buses, and to adhere to the following rules, which are posted on each bus: